 A lever pessary works well for stages 1 and 2 prolapses, as well as for a retroverted uterus.
 It does not treat incontinence.

 Gehrung pessaries can mold to the shape of the body.
 They work well for stages 1 and 2 prolapses but do not treat incontinence.

 Designed for incontinence, this pessary works extremely well for stages 1 and 2 prolapses but less well for higher grades.
 It may migrate within the vagina.

 A Marland pessary can treat incontinence.

-Space-filling pessaries are ideal for treating higher grades of prolapse and incontinence.
+Space-filling pessaries are ideal for treating

 These work well for those who have stage 3 or 4 pelvic organ prolapse and include:

 These are ideal for those who are no longer sexually active.
 However, some people might find them difficult to remove.
 The pessary is concave and attached to a stem.